finos/compliant-financial-infrastructure/README.md

 This effort is only made possible through the efforts of our Financial Institution members to provide insight and guidance in the development of Service Approval Accelerators.

+A template for the Service Approval Accelerator can be found [here](templates/ServiceApprovalAcceleratorTemplate.md).

 ### Creating Compliant Infrastructure

 Infrastructure as Code (IaC) is a key component of every modern bank's infrastructure efforts.